Adline Castelino: Miss Universe 2020

 As the winner of Miss Diva 2020, Castelino represented India at the Miss Universe 2020 competition at Seminole Hard Rock Hotel & Casino, Hollywood, Florida, in the United States.
 During the grand finale event held on 16 May 2021, she initially made it to the Top 21, and subsequently she was selected as one of the top 10 semifinalists.
 Castelino further placed in the top 5, thus becoming the first Indian woman to reach the top 5 of Miss Universe since the year 2001.

 As one of the finalists at the contest, Castelino was asked by one of the judges, Tatyana Orozco - "Should countries lockdown due to COVID-19 despite the strain on their economies or should they open their borders and risk a potential increase in infection rates?"
 Castelino answered:

 Coming from India and witnessing what the country is experiencing right now, I have realised something very important.
 Nothing is more important than the health of your loved ones, and you have to draw a balance between economy and health.
 That can be done only when the government works with the people hand in hand, and produce something that will work with the economy.

 At the end of the event, Castelino was the third runner up, with Andrea Meza of Mexico winning the title.
 This was India's highest placement in Miss Universe since Lara Dutta won the title of Miss Universe 2000.
-Castelino broke the 20-year drought of India's non placement in the Top 5 of Miss Universe, which was previously achieved by Celina Jaitley, who was the 4th runner-up in 2001.